ldo2zju/zSTEP/README.md

 7. Thrane, K. et al. Spatially resolved transcriptomics enables dissection of genetic heterogeneity in stage III cutaneous malignant melanoma. _Cancer Res_ 78, 5970–5979 (2018).

 ## Citation
-Our work has been posted on bioRixv and can be cited as follows.
+<p align="justify">Our work has been posted on bioRixv and can be cited as follows.</p>

 Dong, Y. et al. Unravelling the progression of the zebrafish primary body axis with reconstructed spatiotemporal transcriptomics. _bioRxiv_ doi: https://doi.org/10.1101/2024.07.01.601472